 - NPC U.S. Teen Nationals Middleweight: 1993

 - Mr. Olympia 2nd Place: 2001, 2003, 2004, 2005, 2008, 2011

 - Joe Weider’s World Pro Cup 2nd Place: 2000

 - GNC Show of Strength 2nd Place: 2003

 Jay Cutler, former Mr. Olympia, continues his assault on the profession.

 In the next few years, Jay kept training rigorously in the gym to sculpt his dream physique.
-He worked hard at becoming the biggest and most prominent bodybuilder in the world.
+He worked hard to become the biggest and most prominent bodybuilder globally.
 In 1996, Jay came back for more tournaments.
 He returned to the podium with an excellent body for his biggest show to date.

 He won the 1996 NPC Nationals and continued by placing first in every tournament he entered.
 By the time Jay turned 23 years old, he had achieved what many professional bodybuilders only dream about.

 Over the next ten years, Jay Cutler entered a massive total of 23 competitions.
 He won 11 of them and placed among the top three in the rest of the tournaments, making him one of the greatest bodybuilders in the world.

 Jay Cutler ascends to the top of the bodybuilding world and becomes a four-time Mr. Olympia Champion.